-Data visualization is important for businesses, as it makes it easier for decision makers to not only access data in a way that is comprehensible, but also as a way to interact with potential customers.
-By using data-visualization processes, a business can tell a story to customers about the importance of client-relevant information, allowing for a more-informed customer base.
+Data visualisation is important for businesses, as it makes it easier for decision makers to not only access data in a way that is comprehensible, but also as a way to interact with potential customers.
+By using data-visualisation processes, a business can tell a story to customers about the importance of client-relevant information, allowing for a more-informed customer base.

-This ability to tell a story is central to the entire data visualization movement, as it gives users (both within the organization, and outside of it) a logical sequence of events on which to base data-influenced decisions.
+This ability to tell a story is central to the entire data visualisation movement, as it gives users (both within the organisation, and outside of it) a logical sequence of events on which to base data-influenced decisions.

-An effective data visualization software should, above all, allow organizations of all sizes to gather, evaluate, and express data logically and coherently.
+An effective data visualisation software should, above all, allow organisations of all sizes to gather, evaluate, and express data logically and coherently.
 To do this, you must be able to accomplish certain associated tasks.
-Here are four key abilities that an effective data visualization tool should have:
+Here are four key abilities that an effective data visualisation tool should have:

-- Create tasks within the program in order to organize records in a way that allows for easy retrieval and review.
+- Create tasks within the program in order to organise records in a way that allows for easy retrieval and review.

-- Link databases or other key document files to the program in order to generate visualizations.
+- Link databases or other key document files to the program in order to generate visualisations.

 - Compare data based on a variety of criteria.

-- Adjust incorporated information to produce changes to the visualization in real time.
+- Adjust incorporated information to produce changes to the visualisation in real time.

-Effective data visualization is still something of a fantasy for certain organizations, with 53% of surveyed employees saying that getting all of the data they need requires manual effort.
+Effective data visualisation is still something of a fantasy for certain organisations, with 53% of surveyed employees saying that getting all of the data they need requires manual effort.